-In the bowl of a stand mixer fitted with a paddle attachment, beat the butter on high until light and fluffy, about 4 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter on high until light and fluffy, about 4 minutes.
 Turn the mixer to low, add the powdered sugar, and mix until well combined.
 Scrape down the bowl and paddle, give the melted white chocolate a few stirs and make sure it’s not hot enough to melt the butter (if it is still too hot, wait a few minutes before adding!), then add it in.
 Turn the mixer to medium speed and beat for 2 minutes, until the mixture is smooth.
-Add the vanilla, milk, and salt and beat for another minute on medium.
+Add the vanilla and salt and mix on low for another minute, until fully combined.

 Did you make this recipe?
 I want to know how it went!
 Let me know in the comments below or tag me on Instagram so I can see what you’re caking.
 I love to see your creations!